Challenge at South Wilts

 Learning opportunities outside the classroom

 We offer a regular, varied and on-going programme of enrichment activities taking place outside timetabled lessons as a key component of our provision for able, gifted and talented students, all of which are open to all pupils.
 These opportunities range from our popular Science Club to the English Speaking Union, not to mention the huge range of musical groups and concerts including regular performances at Salisbury Cathedral, various high quality drama productions, and local and national competitions.
 Similarly, our students have many opportunities to attend trips that aim to motivate, inspire and reward achievements.
 For example, our talented sports students compete at local, regional and national level at venues including Crystal Palace.
-Various competitions are also run during the year, one being the 'Citizenship Mock Trial' in which a group of our Year 8 students compete against other Wiltshire schools to conduct a trial at the Salisbury Court House, and a Geography 'Wiser Words' competition.
-As part of our Lead School programme, South Wilts is hosting local schools at our forthcoming Scientists in School Day.
+Various competitions are also run during the year, one being the 'Citizenship Mock Trial' in which a group of our year 8 and year 9 students compete against other Wiltshire schools to conduct a trial at the Salisbury Court House, and Modern Foreign Languages Spelling Bee competitions.
+South Wilts also maximised opportunities to host guest speakers and educationalists such as the year 10 Science Day.

-South Wilts has developed close links with local universities and outside agencies so that our students benefit from a range of opportunities beyond the school, such as a forensic science day for Year 10 pupils at Bath University and a Maths enrichment day at Exeter University.
-Many of our able, gifted and talented students attend other residential courses at Kilve Court.
+South Wilts has developed close links with local universities and outside agencies so that our students benefit from a range of opportunities beyond the school, such as a French and German exchanges and Duke of Edinburgh Bronze, Silver and Gold awards.
 We also take our able, gifted and talented students in Year 12 to visit Oxford and Cambridge Universities to provide an experience of a top university and set high aspirations.
 As well as this, local professional employees are welcomed to the school to give the benefit of their knowledge in a variety of careers through our Industry Days in year 9, Citizenship Day for 6th Form and mock interviews.

-This high standard of achievement was matched at AS level with 6 girls gaining an impressive 6 AS Levels at grade A, and a further 13 students achieving all their 5 AS Levels a grade A.
+This high standard of achievement was matched at AS level with 5 girls gaining an impressive 6 AS Levels at grade A, 10 students achieving all their 5 AS Levels a grade A, and a further 25 students achieving 4 AS Levels at grade A.

-We were delighted with another outstanding set of results for the 129 Year 11 students.
-100% of the year group gained 5 A*- C grades, including English and Mathematics.
-84% of the examinations taken were awarded A* and A grades, which is a huge increase from last year's 81%.
-One student gained A*s in all 13.5 subjects and six students gained 13 A* grades in all their subjects.
-A total of 57 students achieved all A / A* grades in 10 or more subjects.
+We were delighted with another outstanding set of results for the 127 Year 11 students.
+100% of the year group gained 5 A*- C grades, including English, Mathematics and Science.
+86% of the examinations taken were awarded A* and A grades, with 94% with 5 or more A* and As, 70% with 10 or more A* and As and 1 student achieving all A* grades.
+One student gained A*s in all 12 subjects.
+A total of 45 students achieved all A / A* grades.

 Her Royal Highness; The Princess Royal presented awards to Sarah Beckett and Ella Bowen at an official reception and lunch held at The Royal college of Physicians in Regent’s Park London.